haoqianglyu/BioComputeObject/readme/Step4_README.md

 ## 2. Fill out all the required areas in the editor.
 Some domains is optional to fill, refer [here](https://github.com/biocompute-objects/BCO_Specification/blob/master/schemas/biocomputeobject.json) if you are not clear.
 Also, I also give the documents for domains in the [BCO_Domains folder](https://github.com/haoqianglyu/BioComputeObject/tree/master/BCO_Domains) on github.
 ![image](https://bco-gwu.s3.amazonaws.com/images/Screen+Shot+2019-07-31+at+16.38.15.png)

+## [Here](https://github.com/haoqianglyu/BioComputeObject/blob/master/BCO_Domains/domain.xlsx) is a form for classififation of the BCO domains